Red Flags in Legal Marketing Contracts

 5. “What triggers would let us exit early?”

-• "It's all in the contract" (but they won't explain)
+Vague 'It's all in the contract' (but won't explain)

 Get Outside Review